The Operative

 7th level: Distracting Dodge

 When you use your action to Dodge, once before the start of your next turn, when a creature you can see who can see or hear you makes an ability check, you can use your reaction to grant a d6 boon or bane die.
-Once you’ve used this feature on a creature, you can’t do so again until you complete a long rest.
+Once you’ve used this feature on a creature, you can’t use it on that creature again until you complete a short rest.

 This die increases to d8 at 9th level, d10 at 13th level, and d12 at 17th level.